The incredible stories behind the world’s biggest planes

 Boeing 747-8: 224 feet

-Dubbed the 'Queen of the Skies’, the 747 series has seen 1,574 aircraft purchased by more than 100 companies and airlines, logging more than 118 million flight hours and nearly 23 million flight cycles.
+Dubbed the 'Queen of the Skies’, 1,574 of the 747 series aircraft were purchased over its 54-year production run.
+They were bought by more than 100 companies and airlines and logged more than 118 million flight hours and nearly 23 million flight cycles.

 Boeing 747-8: 224 feet